canonical/etrace/README.md

   etrace [OPTIONS] file [file-OPTIONS] Cmd...

 Application Options:
-  -e, --errors                   Show errors as they happen -n, --repeat=                  Number of times to repeat each task
+  -e, --errors                      Show errors as they happen -n, --repeat=                     Number of times to repeat each task -w, --window-name=                Window name to wait for -p, --prepare-script=             Script to run to prepare a run
+      --prepare-script-args=        Args to provide to the prepare script -r, --restore-script=             Script to run to restore after a run --restore-script-args=        Args to provide to the restore script -v, --keep-vm-caches              Don't free VM caches before executing -c, --class-name=                 Window class to use with xdotool instead of the the first Command -s, --use-snap-run                Run command through snap run -d, --discard-snap-ns             Discard the snap namespace before running the snap --cmd-stdout=                 Log file for run command's stdout --cmd-stderr=                 Log file for run command's stderr -j, --json                        Output results in JSON -o, --output-file=                A file to output the results (empty string means stdout) --no-window-wait              Don't wait for the window to appear, just run until the program exits

 Help Options:
   -h, --help                        Show this help message

 [file command options]
-      -w, --window-name=         Window name to wait for -p, --prepare-script=      Script to run to prepare a run --prepare-script-args= Args to provide to the prepare script -r, --restore-script=      Script to run to restore after a run --restore-script-args= Args to provide to the restore script -c, --class-name=          Window class to use with xdotool instead of the the first Command -s, --use-snap-run         Run command through snap run -d, --discard-snap-ns      Discard the snap namespace before running the snap --cmd-stdout=          Log file for run command's stdout --cmd-stderr=          Log file for run command's stderr -j, --json                 Output results in JSON
-      -o, --output-file=         A file to output the results (empty string means stdout) --no-window-wait       Don't wait for the window to appear, just run until the program exits
+          --file-regex=             Regular expression of files to return, if empty all files are returned --parent-dirs=            List of parent directories matching files must be underneath to match --program-regex=          Regular expression of programs whose file accesses should be returned --include-snapd-programs  Include snapd programs whose file accesses match in the list of files accessed --show-programs           Show programs that accessed the files

 [file command arguments]
   Cmd:                              Command to run
 ```